 Resist the urge to add text boxes, columns and tables because they don’t get parsed well by Applicant Tracking Systems (ATS).
 While ATS technology has improved significantly in recent years, some versions may struggle – and your resume will fall through the cracks.

-Use fonts that demonstrate that you’re staying with the times.
+Use resume fonts that demonstrate that you’re staying with the times.
+(What are the best fonts for Australian resumes?)

 Don’t use Times New Roman.
 Instead, use Calibri or Opens Sans.